kauancaruso/Battle-of-Mushrooms/README.md

 ## Como Jogar

-- **Para Andar:**
 - W: Para cima
 - S: Para baixo
 - A: Para a esquerda
 - D: Para a direita

 ## Comandos do Jogo